Skip to main content

 • Offer to share small responsibilities, even remotely (order online deliver for their needs or even sweet treats for them)

-• Encourage them to take breaks when possible (he takes a nap when needed)
+• Encourage them to take breaks when possible (he takes a nap when needed or just fall asleep on the chair while watching tv programs)

-• Remind them that feeling frustrated doesn’t mean they’re failing (already told him lots of times not to get so work up over my mum)
+• Remind them that feeling frustrated doesn’t mean they’re failing (already told him lots of times not to get so work up over my mum's silly or weird actions but is a struggle to be honest)

 Caregivers need care too.
 Sometimes, they just won’t ask for it.